modbas/mad76/doc/teachlinux/teachlinux.md

 -   Which is an enhanced version of the original Bourne shell

+-   Bash is an interpreter similar to Python, but for shell commands

--   The shell interprets commands and executes them
+-   Bash interprets commands and executes them right-away

--   The shell provides a command line interface (CLI) for user interaction
+-   Bash provides a command line interface (CLI) for user interaction

--   The shell supports command history and tab completion
+-   Bash supports command history and tab completion

     |           |                                                |
     |:----------|:-----------------------------------------------|